jeffbuttars/django-tornado/doc/how-tornado-webserver.md

 Parse the headers and create an `HttpRequest` object.
 Then the client code's request callback is called and passed the new request object as a parameter.

+### Django Request `get_response()`

+This is where the request and response meet.

+In short:

+1. Middleware is called on the request
+2. Map the URL to a view and extract view arguments
+3. Middleware is called on the request and view
+4. Render the response to a template if appropriate
+5. The view is called and passed the request and any additional arguments
+6. Middleware is called on the response
+7. The response is returned